 How do you treat heroin or pain pill addiction?
 It’s a no brainer, right?
 You go away to treatment for 30 days, sweat it out in the detox ward for at least a week of your stay, and then emerge into the world of therapy groups and 12-step meetings.
 You do 90 meetings in 90 days.
 You get sober.

-Detox actually increases likelihood of death
+Detox actually increases likelihood of death.

-What is the recommended treatment?
+So what is the recommended treatment?
 Medication.